 The Mediterranean-style villa has all the characteristics of a classic Hollywood estate mixed with modern-day amenities like a home theater, a private gym, and a home office.

 The outdoor space includes expansive patios, an infinity pool, an eight-car garage, a hot tub, and a cabana overlooking a private lake with waterfalls.

 An important feature that is a must-have for celebrities is privacy, and this mansion offers plenty of it.

 The grounds are enclosed by a 10-foot wall and tall, lush trees, and access is possible only through a gated entrance.

 Inside the estate, luxury features abound, and you are welcomed by a formal marble entry with a majestic double staircase.

-The estate features a banquet-sized dining room for throwing private but lavish gatherings, and multiple living rooms, one of which includes a beautiful stone fireplace and gilded mouldings.
+The house features a banquet-sized dining room for throwing private but lavish gatherings, and multiple living rooms, one of which includes a beautiful stone fireplace and gilded moldings.

 Gloria Crest Estate also includes an opulent, state-of-the-art chef’s kitchen and a three-room master suite that boasts a separate seating area with a fireplace, as well as an en suite master bath with a fabulous marble tub.